Corporate Governance > Risk Management and Internal Control

 Risk Management and Internal Control

 The Board is responsible for maintaining sound and effective systems of risk management and internal control, which include financial, operational and compliance controls, to safeguard the Group’s assets and Shareholders’ interests, as well as for reviewing the effectiveness of such systems.
-Sound and effective systems of risk management and internal control play an important role in identifying and managing the risk of failure to achieve business objectives.
-However, it should be acknowledged that such systems are designed to manage rather than eliminate risk of failure to achieve business objectives, and can only provide reasonable and not absolute assurance against material misstatement or loss.
+While sound and effective systems of risk management and internal control play an important role in identifying and managing the risk of failure to achieve business objectives, it should be acknowledged that such systems are designed to manage rather than eliminate risk of failure to achieve business objectives, and can only provide reasonable but not absolute assurance against material misstatement or loss.

 The Group has formulated and adopted a risk management policy (the “Policy”) that depicts the systems to effectively identify, assess, mitigate, report and monitor key business risks across all business units.
 A “Top-Down” approach is adopted in the Policy, which is facilitated by strong oversight exercised by the Board, the Audit Committee, the Risk Management Taskforce (the “RMTF”) and senior management in the establishment and maintenance of the Policy, framework and programme.
-At least on an annual basis, the RMTF identifies risks (including ESG risks) that would adversely affect the achievement of the Group’s objectives, and assesses and prioritises the identified risks according to a set of standard criteria.
+At least on an annual basis, the RMTF identifies risks, including environmental, social and governance (“ESG”) risks, that would adversely affect the achievement of the Group’s objectives, and assesses and prioritises the identified risks according to a set of standard criteria.
 Risk owners are assigned for different risks and mitigation plans are then formulated by risk owners for those risks considered to be significant.

 Principal Risks and Uncertainties